rakshithskumar88/blackbox_ai_nix/README.md

 2. **GTK Errors**
    - Verify GTK3 is properly installed
    - Check if all required GTK dependencies are available
+   - If you get "No module named 'gi'" error:
+     * Make sure you created the virtual environment with `--system-site-packages`
+     * Try setting PYTHONPATH: `export PYTHONPATH="/usr/lib/python3/dist-packages:${PYTHONPATH}"`
+     * As a last resort, install without virtual environment: `pip install --user -e .`

 3. **Window Not Showing**
    - Check your window manager settings